Letter to UNBS on FOPL Standard

 P.O.
 Box 6329,

-Kampala, Uganda
+Kampala, Uganda.

 Dear Sir,

-Uganda, Kenya, Tanzania, Bangladesh and Sri Lanka were selected by the World Health Organization (WHO) to implement the Global Regulatory Framework for Promoting Healthy Diets and Physical Activity Capacity Building Program (GLOBAL RECAP) based on their epidemiological profile among others.
-The program is designed to support selected countries to reduce morbidity and mortality due to NCDs by developing regulations to promote healthy diets and physical activity.
+Uganda, alongside Kenya, Tanzania, Bangladesh, and Sri Lanka, was selected by WHO to participate in the Global Regulatory Framework for Promoting Healthy Diets and Physical Activity Capacity Building Program (GLOBAL RECAP) due to its epidemiological profile.
+This initiative aims to support member states in reducing NCD-related morbidity and mortality by strengthening regulations on healthy diets and physical activity.

 Kabanda David

-Executive Director
+Executive Director,

 Centre for Food & Adequate Living Rights (CEFROHT)

-Consumer Education Trust (CONSENT) Uganda.
+Consumer Education Trust (CONSENT) Uganda

-Makerere University, Human Rights Peace Centre (HURIPEC)
+Makerere University Human Rights & Peace Centre (HURIPEC)

 Southern and Eastern Africa Trade Information and Negotiations Institute (SEATINI) Uganda